Contractor eyes up Solid Energy

 According to New Zealand Petroleum and Minerals, Solid Energy also holds about 45 mining permits or licences of varying status across the country, which may also be of value.

-Next story in National: Death in Mt Eden foreseeable - guards
+Next story in New Zealand: Death in Mt Eden foreseeable - guards

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.